HPSCTerrSys/.github/profile/README.md

 - Such a SimExp is stored typically in a dedicated (unified -- if using, e.g., the workflow engine) directory tree on an HPC system.
 - We try to avoid nested submodules, i.e. submodules inside submodules.
-- A "simulation experiment" may be identified by a unique self-explanatory experiment-ID, e.g., based on or inspired by the Data Reference Syntax definition from the CORDEX archive  specification.
+- A SimExp may be identified by a unique self-explanatory SimExp-ID (e.g., based on or inspired by the Data Reference Syntax definition from the [CORDEX archive specification](https://zenodo.org/records/15047096)).
 This is usually the directory name of the SimExp root directory.
-- Once running stable, the Git-tracked files of a SimExp (not the model results or boundary conditions) usually do not change much anymore.
-The exact commit hashes of the submodules as used are stored with the parent Git repository.
-Hence, if the parent SimExp repo is cloned (i.e., reused), the exact same SimExp is reproduced by means of the unique commit hashes. (`git clone --recurse-submodules <url>` clones the parent SimExp repo, initializes the submodules, checks out each submodule at the exact commit hash stored in the parent.)
+- Once running stable, the Git-tracked files of a SimExp (i.e., not the model results or boundary conditions) usually do not change much anymore.
+As the commit hashes of the submodules as they are checked out are stored with the SimExp parent Git repository, the exact same SimExp is reproduced by means of the unique commit hashes of the SimExp parent Git repo and those of the submodules, if the parent SimExp repo is cloned (i.e., reused). (`git clone --recurse-submodules <url>` clones the parent SimExp repo, initializes the submodules, checks out each submodule at the exact commit hash stored with the parent.)
-- If very specific modifications of a submodule are needed, which lead to a substantial divergence from its origin, and which are not relevant to be shared, a submodule may be transferred to a simple directory of the SimExp parent repo and tracked from there.
+- If very specific modifications of a submodule are needed, which lead to a substantial divergence from its origin, and which are not relevant to be shared, a submodule may be transferred into a simple directory of the SimExp parent repo and tracked from there.
 - Despite the fact that changes of a specific repository (e.g., a model configuration, i.e., namelist file) can be reflected in the Git history or branches, SimExp components are specific for a single purpose, i.e., a 12km simulation would use a different repository in the configuration category as a 3km simulation, and so forth.
 - Despite the fact that once installed and used on an HPC system, the same model components (e.g., external parameter fields) exist alongside each other, each with a different SimExp, they only exist once in the main Git repository hub on GitHub.
 Depending on redundancies and filesystem and energy efficiency concerns, input data may be shared on a filesystem level by symbolic links.
 - Model outputs remain untracked.